There are currently two amendments to be introduced at the 2018 AGM see below.

 All members must fly safely in accordance with the rules of the SAA safety manual and obey Council bye-laws and club rules.

-Any member can invite a guest but proof of insurance will be required, also bronze certificate flying standard .
+Any member can invite a guest but proof of insurance and also bronze certificate flying standard will be required.
 Any member who invites a guest is responsible for their conduct.
 Group and inter club invitations must be dealt with by the committee.

 The committee will have the right to expel any member for gross infringements of the safety rules or the club rules also for verbal or physical abuse or bringing the club into disrepute etc.